To AFL Home Page

 .

 The 2024 season is the SIXTIETH ANNIVERSARY of the Buffalo Bills' first American Football League Championship.
-For unexplained reasons, the Bills organization evidently chooses not to make any public mention or acknowledgement of that accomplishment, the first of only two major league championships ever won by a Buffalo major professional sports team.
+For unexplained reasons, the Bills organization rarely makes any public mention or acknowledgement of that accomplishment, the first of only two major league championships ever won by a Buffalo major professional sports team.
 This is a travesty.
 My homage to that team, as my thanks for the pride they brought to Buffalo, is at 1964 AFL Champions

 THIS page is to honor the 1965 BUFFALO BILLS, the last Buffalo team to win a major league championship.

-At the bottom of this page is an article by Jerry Sullivan of the Buffalo News that indicates the Bills management may finally be waking up!
+At the bottom of this page is an article by Jerry Sullivan of the Buffalo News that supported the hope that the Bills management was finally waking up!

 BUFFALOBILLSwhiteedge.gif (4206 bytes)